 More importantly, alt text is used by search engines.
 Search engines claim that they cannot read images and that they use alt text to try to understand what images are about.

 Alt Text Recommended Length

 Alt text shouldn’t be extremely long.
-There is no official alt text length recommendations but I have read different recommendations of 50, 100, 125 and 140 characters.
+There are no official alt text length recommendations but I have read different recommendations of 50, 100, 125 and 140 characters.
 So just a simple, clear explanation of the image is good.
 For example, “freshly baked lemon cranberry scones”.

 You can add a caption to images.
 This will usually be displayed below the image.
 Sometimes people don’t read an entire article, they may just scan the images and headlines.
 The captions will make your images stand out to users but once again, search engines can read this text to find out more about your images.

 Once you have chosen the image that you want to use on your website, you need to make sure it’s not unnecessarily large.
-Some larger images like a background or high quality images of a photographers portfolio are obviously going to be larger in size when compared with a simple logo or an icon.
+Some larger images like a background or high-quality images of a photographers portfolio are obviously going to be larger in size when compared with a simple logo or an icon.

 Using HTML To Resize Images

 If the image you are going to upload is 600 x 400 pixels but you are going to display it at 220 x 100 pixels then you should resize it before you upload it.
 You can upload it as 600 x 400px and then resize it by using HTML height and width attributes but this is not recommended because you will be using more bandwidth thus slowing down your site.